 We use train to platform boarding ramps that are available on all our trains and have a combined (user and chair/scooter) weight restriction of 300kg.

-Our dedicated wheelchair spaces are located in Standard class accommodation.
-They are near the accessible toilet and can be identified by the wheelchair symbol on the nearest door to the spaces.
+Our dedicated wheelchair spares are located near the accessible toilets and can be identified by the wheelchair symbol on the nearest door to the spaces.